-- 1. Intermediate Assessment Tests (IAT1 and IAT2): The student must demonstrate the knowledge acquired in the theory classes and laboratory sessions carried out so far. - 2.
-Laboratory sessions (L): The student must acquire biomedical signals and implement programs to process them so that they provide solutions to practical cases.
+- will consist of a series of multiple choice questions that will address the basic theoretical aspects of the topics taught. - 2.
+Laboratory knowledge tests (TCL1, TCL2): Simple tests, on the practices carried out in which the student must demonstrate the programming skills acquired.
+They will be taken in the same session as TC1 and TC2, respectively. - 3.
+Laboratory sessions (PL): The student must acquire biomedical signals and implement programs to process them so that they provide solutions to practical cases.
 It will be necessary to integrate the knowledge acquired and to make use of the bibliographic resources and computer tools available.
 The student must also be able to write clear and accurate reports about the work done in the laboratory.